 - Have your Private Pesticide Applicator Certification Number ready for registration.
 If you don’t have your certification card, get your certification number from the Minnesota Department of Agriculture website or call 651-201-6633.

-- Review our cancelation, transfer and refund policies.
+- Review our cancellation, transfer and refund policies.

 At the end of the registration process, your receipt will be displayed on the screen.
-Click on "Receipt Notes" and the link to your exam will be available.
+Click “Receipt Notes” to view the link to your exam.
 The link is also provided in your University of Minnesota Confirmation email for future exam access (do not delete the email).
 Please check your junk or spam email if you can’t find it.

 Need help?